 During these coffee meetings, I prepared questions, made sure I made an impression and kept it natural by showing interest in the people I was meeting as individuals to begin building trust.
 This idea isn’t new and it’s not original.
 It’s just networking and building social capital without putting these words (which can often be unnecessarily intimidating).
 Most veterans of their industry want an opportunity to give back and bring meaning to the work they do.
 Giving a newbie some advice might just be the way they can do it.

 After all, many of them remember all too well where they started.

 Perhaps your first step just updating your resume or cover letter for the first time in a while.
 If you’re overwhelmed by the idea, take a deep breath.
 Start by listing out everything you’ve done in your roles and organizing them into buckets that reflect the skill sets you want to showcase in your next gig.

 Ask your friends or family members for some support.
 Do you know someone with a lot of experience hiring other people?
 Ask them what they look for in candidates.

 Before I made it to the editorial world, I made a pitstop between nonprofit and editorial to recruiting.
 I went into recruiting at a trendy company that specialized in agencies and media companies.
 My logic was that whether or not I remained in recruiting, at least I’d meet more people in the media and agency worlds which have a lot of overlap.

-Sometimes, a move towards your dream job doesn’t look like it makes sense on the outside but at the end of the day, that pitstop proved invaluable in allowing me to maximize my time.
-I wasn’t burned out from nonprofit work so I could do my 9-5 effectively without compromising the efforts I wanted to take to advance in another direction.
+Sometimes, a move towards your dream job doesn’t look like it makes sense on the outside but at the end of the day, that pitstops prove invaluable.
+While I was recruiting, I wasn’t burned out from nonprofit work so I could do my 9-5 effectively without compromising the efforts I wanted to take to advance in another direction.